izgzhen/iris-coq/ProofMode.md

   the resulting goal.
 - `iPoseProof pm_trm as (x1 ... xn) "ipat"` : put `pm_trm` into the context and
   eliminates it.
-This tactic is essentially the same as `iDestruct` with the difference that when `pm_trm` is a non-univerisally quantified spatial hypothesis, it will not throw the hypothesis away.
+This tactic is essentially the same as `iDestruct` with the difference that when `pm_trm` is a non-univerisally quantified persistent hypothesis, it will not throw away the hypothesis.
 - `iAssert P with "spat" as "ipat"` : generates a new subgoal `P` and adds the hypothesis `P` to the current goal.
 The specialization pattern `spat` specifies which hypotheses will be consumed by proving `P`.
 The introduction